duc-hoang-161/JOMK-Game/README.md

 <br>
 <p algin="center">
- Journey of the monkey king is a story about the training journey of Wukong.
-His hometown was dominate by the evil demon powerful but he was too weak to protect his family and to beat the demon out his hometown, Wukong make a journey crossword find the way to stronger, learn magic skill and get strong weapon.
+ "Journey of the Monkey King" is a story about the training journey of Wukong.
+His hometown was dominated by a powerful evil demon, and he was too weak to protect his family or drive the demon out.
+To strengthen himself, Wukong embarks on a journey to crosswords, seeking ways to become stronger, learn magical skills, and acquire powerful weapons.

  + This game made and provided by: